asbjornenge/react-datalist/README.md

 The controller offers the following

-	setFilter(string, callback)  - sets the value of the input callback called when new state is set toggleOptions(callback)      - toggle show/hide of all availale options callback called when new state is set and returns a bool indicating if the options are shown or not
+	controller.setFilter(string, callback)  - sets the value of the input controller.toggleOptions(callback)      - toggle show/hide of options. shown bool passed to callback. controller.getState()                   - gets the current inner state controller.setState(newState, callback) - set a new inner state

 ## !TLDR;